New in JMP 13 and JMP Pro 13 (PDF)

 As the advanced analytics version of our software, JMP Pro contains everything users know and love about JMP – and more.
-With the release of this latest version – JMP Pro 12 – users will enjoy new capabilities and see a leap in performance in almost all of its earlier platforms.
+With the release of JMP Pro 13, users will enjoy new capabilities, new improvements to the predictive modeling workflow and performance improvements across most of the JMP Pro platforms.

 Now you can split data based on the problem, using one of several included algorithms.
 Also, if you are in an analysis platform, clicking on the validation column role without selecting a column will prompt you to choose a validation column, or create one directly from the platform.
 This keeps you in the analysis flow and lets you cross-validate models easier, in fewer clicks.

 Is your current design powerful enough to be useful to you?
 In many non-traditional experimental settings, this is difficult to answer.
 The JMP Pro 13 simulation features give you peace of mind, by letting you answer these questions before implementing the design.
 The validation column creation utility lets you automatically build a validation column, stratified if desired.

 Choice models can help companies decide which products and features are most important to customers, and how much customers are willing to pay for certain features.

 A choice model that treats all customers as if they were the same will produce estimates that average the preferences across all individuals.
 If, as is often the case, the individuals actually have significant differences in preferences, the “optimal” product as determined by the model may satisfy this “average” customer—who does not actually exist—but possibly appeal to none of the customers that do exist.

 Fortunately, JMP 13 Pro supports Hierarchical Bayes, which can properly model these differences in preferences.
 Use it to get better results and higher quality models from your Choice designs, maximizing the information gained from your limited run budget.

 Association analysis (often called Market Basket Analysis) is the identification of items that occur together in a given event, record or transaction.